jamie-mh/jgbc/lib/imgui/examples/README.txt

      This is counter-intuitive, but this will get you running faster!
 Once you better understand how imgui works and is bound, you can rewrite the code using your own systems.

- - Road-map: Dear ImGui 1.70 (WIP currently in the "viewport" branch) will allows imgui windows to be seamlessly detached from the main application window.
+ - From Dear ImGui 1.XX we added an (optional) feature called "viewport" which allows imgui windows to be seamlessly detached from the main application window.
 This is achieved using an extra layer to the platform and renderer bindings, which allows imgui to communicate platform-specific requests such as "create an additional OS window", "create a render context", "get the OS position of this window" etc.